lukeomalley/omarchy-dotfiles/README.md

-# Omarchy Dotfiles
+# Omarchy Support

-This repository contains my personal dotfiles for Omarchy, managed with [GNU Stow](https://www.gnu.org/software/stow/).
+This repository contains my personal dotfiles and supporting shell scripts for configuring and setting up an Omarchy system to my liking.
+Dotfiles are managed with [GNU Stow](https://www.gnu.org/software/stow/), and the included scripts automate program installation, configuration management, and system setup.

 ## Philosophy

 Following Omarchy's recommendations:
 - All user configurations live in `~/.config` (never modify `~/.local/share/omarchy`)
 - Use stow to symlink configs from this repo to their proper locations
+- Automate setup with shell scripts for reproducibility
 - Version control everything to maintain consistency across systems

 ## Structure

-Each directory represents a "package" that can be independently managed with stow:
+The repository contains both dotfile packages and helper scripts:

 ```
 omarchy-support/